Museum sales

-We have sold more than 250 separate objects to public museums in the US, Asia & Europe in the last eight years alone.
+We have sold hundreds of objects to 40 public museums in the US, Asia & Europe.

 Museums and Institutions to which we have sold include: